cs107e/cs107e.github.io/labs/lab4/lab.md

 What is the difference between the branch address before and after linking?
 What did the linker do to change the address?
 Again, don't move forward until you and your partners understand the answers to these questions.
-(Note: This is checlist question 2.)
+(Note: This is checklist question 2.)

 **memmap**